sophos/Sophos-Central-SIEM-Integration/README.md

 ##### Here are the steps to configure the script:
 1. Open config.ini in a text editor.
-2. Under 'API Access URL + Headers' in the config file, copy and paste the API Access URL + Headers block from the Api Token Management page in Sophos Central.
-3. Under Client ID and Client Secret in the config file, copy and paste the API Credentials from the API Token Management page in Sophos Central.
+2. Under Client ID and Client Secret in the config file, copy and paste the API Credentials from the API Credentials Management page in Sophos Central.
-4. Under Customer tenant id in the config file, you can mention the tenant id for which you want to fetch alerts and events.
+3. Under Customer tenant id in the config file, you can mention the tenant id for which you want to fetch alerts and events.

 ##### Optional configuration steps:
 1. Under json, cef or keyvalue, you could choose the preferred output of the response i.e. json, cef or keyvalue.